 Do you have a habit that you can’t change no matter what you have tried?
 For the last decade, I have worked as a teacher, coach, and consultant with companies.
 The subject of what drives and sustains change internally and socially fascinates me.
 I can say with absolute confidence that I know the steps to change a habit for good.
-These four tried and tested steps all start with the M word, Mindfulness.
+These four tested steps all start with mindfulness.

 Step 1: Mindfulness

 What are habits?
 Habits are behaviors that become automatic because they have been performed frequently in the past.
 This repetition or automaticity creates a mental association between the situation (cue) and action (behavior).

 Automaticity is the opposite of mindfulness.
 Research suggests that 45% of our behaviors are repeated almost daily (1).

 Mindfulness is paying attention in the present moment.
 When mindfulness is present, we can see our thoughts, feelings, motivations, reactions, and responses with greater clarity and wisdom.
 We can pause before reacting and choose the appropriate response for the moment we are in.

 Step 2: Train your mind, change your behavior

 Before we can change our behavior, we have to get to know our brains a bit better.
 We can map out an unpleasant experience in this four-step process:

 Thought – “I don’t like this meeting.”

 Behavior – I go to the meeting, but feel agitated and checked out the whole time.
 I go to the vending machine right after the meeting and get a sugary fatty snack food.
 Now, I have a habit.